 The Gossamer Gear Mariposa 60 is a lightweight ultralight-style backpack that weighs 30.5 oz.
-It’s ideal for weekend backpacking and long-distance trips, particularly if you prefer a backpack that has lots of pockets and a frame, like a more conventional backpack, but weighing half as much.
+It’s ideal for weekend backpacking and long-distance trips, particularly if you prefer a backpack that has lots of pockets and a frame, like a more conventional backpack, but weighs half as much.
 The Mariposa is also available in a wide range of sizing options, including short torso lengths, long torso lengths, and interchangeable hip belt sizes.
 This is welcome news to short people, tall people, and square-shaped people who don’t fit into the round holes dictated by conventional backpacking companies.

 Specs at a Glance

 - Weight: 30.5 oz (size medium)

 - Torso length range (multiple sizes available): 11.5″-23.5″

 - Hip belt lengths range (multiple sizes available): 24″-50″